-Research and training for Borderline Disorder Personality Collaboration
+Research and training for Borderline Personality Disorder Collaborative

 BPD Co will engage in ongoing quality assurance activities to ensure that services are appropriate, effective and efficient.
 BPD Co also aims to contribute to the gaps in literature identified by the National Health and Medical Research Council in the Australian Clinical Practice Guideline for the Management of Borderline